There’s only one key behind producing great content, day after day…

 - How knowledgeable are they about (your niche)?

 Unfortunately, we can’t just look these up on Alexa or GA.

-You need to spend time observing your readers and learning about them before you can answer these questions.
+You need to observe your readers and learn about them before answering these questions.

 Option #1 – Start with Reddit: You’re looking for any specific forum or group where your potential audience is active.
 You need to be able to see discussion among the people whom you’re trying to understand.

 You can find most audiences on Reddit.
-All you need to do is use the subreddit search function and type in your niche.
+You can use the Category Search function or the Search Reddit bar and type in your niche.

 Subreddits are essentially small forums within the site.